kooperativ97/Performance-Comparison-kNN-and-GD/README.md

 Download the fish dataset via [Kaggle](https://www.kaggle.com/aungpyaeap/fish-market?select=Fish.csv) and save it as `fish.csv` into the `evaluations/fish/data/` folder.

-Alternatively use the dataset published on [Zenodo](LINK TO DATASET) TODO LINK which has added metadata (name and datatype information) comforming the [W3C's Model for Tabular Data and Metadata on the Web](https://www.w3.org/TR/tabular-data-model/#dfn-embedding-metadata).
+Alternatively use the dataset published on [Zenodo](https://zenodo.org/record/6467551) which has added metadata (name and datatype information) comforming the [W3C's Model for Tabular Data and Metadata on the Web](https://www.w3.org/TR/tabular-data-model/#dfn-embedding-metadata).

 ##### Metadata of Fish